InfoSecGopNik/CTF/_posts/2024-09-01-web-explotation-first-steps.md

 <br>
 ![](https://raw.githubusercontent.com/InfoSecGopNik/CTF/main/_posts/images/Web_exploitation_first_steps/6.png)

-Using the **Web developer tools**, we see that the signup functionality is set with the attribute “disabled”.
+Using the **Web developer tools**, we see that the signup functionality is set with the attribute **disabled**.
 This means that it is not available at the front-end level.
 <br>
 <br>
 ![](https://raw.githubusercontent.com/InfoSecGopNik/CTF/main/_posts/images/Web_exploitation_first_steps/7.png)

-If we remove the value of “disabled” from the signup functionality we see that from the front end, the option is accessible and when entering we get our third flag.
+If we remove the value of disabled from the signup functionality we see that from the front end, the option is accessible and when entering we get our third flag.
 <br>
 <br>
 ![](https://raw.githubusercontent.com/InfoSecGopNik/CTF/main/_posts/images/Web_exploitation_first_steps/8.png)